|Dr. Jeffrey Schryer

 Director of Public Health (Bury Council)

 Lesley Jones is the Director of Public Health for Bury, employed by Bury Council.
-As part of this role, Lesley is also a full member of the NHS Bury CCG Governing Body.
+As part of this role, Lesley is also a non-voting member of the Governing Body.
 Lesley’s career in health promotion started with East Dyfed Health Authority, moving onto East Berkshire and then Bolton in 1993.
 Lesley dedicated the next 20 years of her career to public health in Bolton, leading to her taking on the role of Deputy Director of Public Health for Bolton.
 She came to work in Bury as Director of Public Health, initially on a 12 month secondment, leading to a substantive appointment in October 2014.
 Lesley has an interest in all aspects of improving health and reducing inequalities.